Zettt/LaunchBar-Scripts/README.md

 # !
 Newest Additions ! #

+* Share on Dropbox (API): This script is very similar to Share on Dropbox, but instead of generating URLs by itself it uses Dropbox's API to get shared files' Dropbox Share URL.
+Check out the file description inside for more details.
 * Send to Pocket: Allows to send a URL to Pocket.
 Actions included for Safari and Chrome.
 This is even more awesome with [Keyboard Maestro](http://mosx.tumblr.com/post/34720575388).
 * Keep reference to this word: A Service that allows you to put a specific looked-up word into a text file on the Desktop. *This is a normal OS X Service and also works with LaunchBar!* Put in `~/Library/Services`, LaunchBar will index it then.